 - Moreover, her jazzy dress sparkled under the lights, making her the center of attention at the party.

-- In addition, the restaurant had a jazzy vibe with bright colors and upbeat music, making it the perfect place for a night out.
+- In addition, the restaurant had a jazzy vibe with bright colors and upbeat music, making it a great choice for a night out.

-- As a result, the team adopted a jazzy approach to their presentation, keeping it lively and full of creative ideas.
+- As a result, the team used a jazzy approach to their presentation, keeping it lively and full of fresh ideas.

 Jazzy Synonyms: